toluwalojurotimiayeni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that a script that creates a new local variable,Name: BEST,Value: School
+A script that a script that creates a new global variable.,Name: BEST,Value: School